bruno-cabrita/server-power-ui/README.md

 # Server Power UI

-A Web UI to control local server power with Wake-On-Lan and SSH.
+A Web UI to control local servers power with Wake-On-Lan and SSH.

 ## Data